Through The Fibro Fog

 Jump to Recipe Print Recipe

-If you are looking for a fun but healthy treat for summer then these honeydew popsicles with blueberries are just the thing!
+If you're looking for a fun but healthy treat for summer then these honeydew popsicles with blueberries are just the thing!
 They have a natural sweetness from the fruit and a hint more with optional maple syrup.
 A fun vegan, gluten-free and low histamine snack for the hotter weather.

 These honeydew popsicles are so sweet and delicious, and the pops of blueberries add a nice fun touch.
-Super easy to make and healthy too!
+Super easy to make with a ripe juicy melon, both kids and adults alike will love these melon ice pops!

 Jump to: